tempahyah/mern-amazona/README.md

-# AMAZONA E-COMMERCE WEBISITE
+# AMAZONA E-COMMERCE WEBSITE

-#This is a website that mirrors the Amazon E-Commerce website
+This is a website that mirrors the Amazon E-Commerce website